 Whether you want to get a new job or plan to pursue an academic endeavor, a criminal record will haunt you in different aspects of life.
 It makes all the more reason to expunge the records through an experienced lawyer.

-In California, the process of expungement helps people remove their charges and follow their ambitions with confidence.
+In California, the expungement process helps people remove their charges and confidently follow their ambitions.
 An experienced criminal attorney at T.L.
-Brown is capable to help you expunge your records.
+Brown can help you expunge your records.
 If you want the past to stay behind – get the assistance of an expungement lawyer to rebuild your bright future.

 Expungement Fundamentals

-Contrary to misguided perception, expunged conviction ordered by a court judge is not the same as pardon.
+Contrary to misguided perception, expunged conviction ordered by a court judge is not the same as a pardon.
 Instead, pardons are granted by state officials like the President and governors.
-Ultimately, pardon implies forgiveness for an individual, whereas, an expungement clears out the record of an individual completely.
+Ultimately, pardon implies forgiveness for an individual, whereas an expungement clears out the record of an individual completely.

-In a competitive job market, the last thing you need is for the employer to find out about your minor criminal record.
+In a competitive job market, the last thing you need is for the employer to discover your minor criminal record.
 It may sound harsh, but potential employers and organizations conduct a thorough background check on applicants beforehand.
-If you want to build a brighter and safer environment for your kids, it is important to leave the past behind and have your records expunged.
+If you want to build a brighter and safer environment for your kids, leaving the past behind and having your records expunged is essential.

 And opt for experienced expungement lawyers at T.L.
 Brown.
-After all, different kinds of laws dictate different kinds of charges.
+After all, different kinds of laws dictate different types of charges.
 T.L.
-Brown expungement attorneys are highly attentive and focus on each client’s needs independently.
-Seek the expungement solution that can help you build the best future for you and your family.
+Brown expungement attorneys are highly attentive and independently focus on each client’s needs.
+Seek the expungement solution to help you build the best future for yourself and your family.

 Is It Difficult to Get Expungement in California?

 The answer to whether or not you can get an expungement in California is not as simple as you might think.
-For instance, if you’ve completed your probation for a misdemeanor or other minor felony, then you may get eligible to get expungement.
+For instance, if you’ve completed your probation for a misdemeanor or other minor felony, you may be eligible for expungement.

 Of course, the expungement largely depends on the fact that you’re not facing any charges right now.
 On the downside, people still serving probation or are incarcerated cannot be eligible to have their records expunged.
 But as long as your probation is 100% complete, you can start the process to have your records expunged from the state records.

-Once you become eligible for expungement, you will have to file a series of documents to the court.
+Once you become eligible for expungement, you must file a series of documents to the court.
 A dedicated and experienced expungement attorney at T.L.
 Brown can help you understand this complex process.
-In most cases, clients don’t have to go to their expungement hearings.
-Instead, clients just arrange and submit documents about their dismissal of charges from a judge.
+Clients usually don’t have to go to their expungement hearings; instead, they arrange and submit documents about their dismissal of charges from a judge.

 Understand the Essence of Expungement